ProovGroup/weproov-react-sdk/README.md

 # react-native-weproov

-This is a cordova adapter for:
+This is a react adapter for:
 - [weproov-ios-sdk](https://github.com/ProovGroup/weproov-ios-sdk)
 - [AndroidSDK](https://github.com/ProovGroup/AndroidSDK)